intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-Inference/README.md

 > **Important**: IPEX 2.1.10+xpu requires Intel® oneAPI Base Toolkit's version == 2024.0.
 Please make sure you have installed the correct version.

-### 2. Run tensor parallel inference on multiple GPUs
+### 2. Run pipeline parallel inference on multiple GPUs
 Here, we provide example usages on different models and different hardwares.
 Please refer to the appropriate script based on your model and device:

 ### 3. Run